MicrosoftLearning/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_06_Lab1_Ex1_Connect_Services.md

 ---
 lab:
-    title: 'Exercise 1 - Connect data to Azure Sentinel using data connectors'
+    title: 'Exercise 1 - Connect data to Microsoft Sentinel using data connectors'
-    module: 'Module 6 - Connect logs to Azure Sentinel'
+    module: 'Module 6 - Connect logs to Microsoft Sentinel'
 ---

-# Module 6 - Lab 1 - Exercise 1 - Connect data to Azure Sentinel using data connectors
+# Module 6 - Lab 1 - Exercise 1 - Connect data to Microsoft Sentinel using data connectors

 ## Lab scenario

-You are a Security Operations Analyst working at a company that implemented Azure Sentinel.
+You are a Security Operations Analyst working at a company that implemented Microsoft Sentinel.
 You must learn how to connect log data from the many data sources in your organization.
 The organization has data from Microsoft 365, Microsoft 365 Defender, Azure resources, non-azure virtual machines, and network appliances.

-You plan on using the Azure Sentinel data connectors to integrate the log data from the various sources.
-You need to write a connector plan for management that maps each of the organization's data sources to the proper Azure Sentinel data connector.
+You plan on using the Microsoft Sentinel data connectors to integrate the log data from the various sources.
+You need to write a connector plan for management that maps each of the organization's data sources to the proper Microsoft Sentinel data connector.

-### Task 1: Access the Azure Sentinel Workspace.
+### Task 1: Access the Microsoft Sentinel Workspace.

-In this task, you will access your Azure Sentinel workspace.
+In this task, you will access your Microsoft Sentinel workspace.

 1. Log in to WIN1 virtual machine as Admin with the password: **Pa55w.rd**.